-A study conducted by a team of the Yale University, the Simon Fraser University and the Zoological Society of London, shows the hundred most endangered bird species in the world, The study analyses 9993 species of birds, his kinships, habitats and the risks of disappearance.
-This study highlights the species in which all conservation efforts should be made.
+A study conducted by a team of the Yale University, the Simon Fraser University and the Zoological Society of London, shows the world's one hundred most endangered bird species.
+The study analyses 9993 species of birds, his kinships, habitats and the risks of disappearance.
+This study focuses on the species which deserve all the efforts to their conservation.

 Original digital Illustration, 480x330 mm.
 2016

-Spix's macaw is a species extinct in nature, endemic to the state of Bahia, northeast of Brazil, where it inhabited large areas of a semi-arid territory known as Caatinga.
-Within this ecosystem Spix's macaws inhabited the riparian forests of Caraibeira (Tebebuia caraiba), tree belonging to the Bignoniaceae family which provided, in addition to protection and food, the cavities needed to install their nests.
+The Spix's macaw is a species that became extinct in the Wild, endemic to the state of Bahia, in the northeast of Brazil, where it used to inhabited vast areas of a semi-arid territory known as Caatinga.
+Within this ecosystem, the Spix's macaws would populate the riparian forests of Caraibeira (Tebebuia caraiba), a tree belonging to the Bignoniaceae family which would provide the cavities needed to install their nests in addition to protection and food.

 Original digital illustation, 480x330 mm.
 2016